Raian-Moretti/hacking-write-ups/[HTB]Vaccine/README.md

 ![Untitled](Images/Untitled%208.png)

 Confirmed, it is MD5.
 To crack the hash, we have various methods at our disposal.
 For academic purposes, I'll introduce a new one, but feel free to use `john` or any other tool you're familiar with.
-In this instance, we'll use CrackStation [https://crackstation.net/](https://crackstation.net/), which is straightforward to use, so I won't provide a detailed demonstration here.
+In this instance, we'll use [CrackStation](https://crackstation.net/), which is straightforward to use, so I won't provide a detailed demonstration here.
 After successfully retrieving the password, we can proceed to log in to the website.
 This aligns with our earlier observation of an HTTP service in the initial task; now is the opportune moment to utilize it.

 ![Untitled](Images/Untitled%209.png)